BIKINI COMPETITION PREP GUIDE

 Your competition heels must be clear heels (except for the WBFF league).
-So unfortunately, they are stripper-esque.
 You can pick any style as long as they are clear.
 The average height is 4-5 inches.
 I recommend heels with straps on them so you are less likely to stumble or trip while wearing them.
-Make sure you practice walking in them... wear them to vacuum!
+Make sure you practice walking in them – wear them to vacuum!
 They have lots of options on Amazon!
 Let me show you the best ones below.

 For jewelry, you are allowed to wear earrings, bracelets, and rings.
 Necklaces and hair accessories are not allowed.
-You don't want to over do it either.
-So one bracelet, earrings, and one ring.
+You don’t want to over do it either.
+Stick with one bracelet, earrings, and 1-2 rings.

 Stores to shop for competition jewelry are:

 PS- Don’t forget, if the league you chose has other attire requirements like workout wear, club wear, theme wear, or evening gown you will have to shop for jewelry for those, too!

-Click an image below to shop our favorite competition jewelry
+Click an image below to shop my favorite competition jewelry on Amazon

 A few tanning pointers…

 Before your show, you will receive two layers of spray tan.
 If your show is 1-day long you will get one the day before and the morning of the show.
 If your show is 2-days long you will get one the day before and both days of the show (this may vary depending on which company you use though).

 It is very, very dark.
-So whether you tan in tanning beds prior to the show is up to you.
+Whether you tan in tanning beds prior to the show is up to you.
 If you are health conscious and want to protect your skin, you will get by just fine with the spray tan only and do not need to tan before then.

 When asked if you want your face sprayed, it is optional.
 Consider a light coat but nothing too dark or else your face may look dirty on stage.
 Then you can top it off with a dark makeup foundation and bronzer (makeup tips are covered in the next lesson).

-Most competitions sponsor an on-site tanning company, which I highly recommend you use for convenience.
+Most competitions sponsor an on-site tanning company, which I highly recommend you use for convenience – some even require it.